The Safe Agent Loop — Goal, Plan, Change, Verify, Checkpoint

 Beginners do not need more courage.
 They need more checkpoints.

-A safe vibe-coding session should feel a little slow, a little deliberate, and very understandable.
+A safe agent session should feel a little slow, a little deliberate, and very understandable.
 Without that discipline, specific things go wrong: the agent rewrites your config file and your app stops connecting to its database.
 It installs a package that conflicts with your existing setup and nothing runs.
 It adds a database table you did not ask for and now you have data you cannot explain.
 You only find these problems later, when the fix is harder and the cause is buried.

 The loop prevents that.

-The loop
+The modern loop

 Use this every time:

-3. Test the result
+- Verify the result

-4. Checkpoint before the next step
+- Checkpoint or rewind before the next step

 That is it.